n0mi1k/apk2url/README.md

 # apk2url

 apk2url easily extracts URL and IP endpoints from an APK file to a .txt output.
 This is suitable for information gathering by red team, penetration testers and developers to quickly identify endpoints associated with an application.

 **Note:** apk2url disassembles to Smali and performs Java decompilation to identify URLs and IPs.

+*Inspired by [diggy](https://github.com/s0md3v/Diggy), but apk2url is rewritten and upgraded with IP support, stronger regex, filtering and Jadx decompilation*

 ## Usage